Types of Flexible Partial Dentures - What To Know

 3. Flexites Dentures

 Flexites are a versatile option in the world of flexible dentures, popular for its adaptability and ease of use.
-Suitable for those with unique dental structures remaining teeth that require a customised approach.
-They also offer the clearest clear gum color out of any brand.
+Suitable for those with unique dental structures remaining teeth that require a customized approach.
+They also provide the most natural-looking gum color match available.

 PROs: